The Gardener's Son (1977)

 Wiki.

 The public television station KCET produced the film as the twelfth entry in its anthology series Visions.
 Pearce, known as a documentarian, was new to filming a fictionalized story.
-The story of the McEvoys and Greggs came to him in a footnote to a biography of William Gregg, an influential industrialist and father of James.
+He learned of the story of the McEvoys and Greggs in a footnote from a biography of William Gregg, an influential industrialist and father of James.
 Impressed by McCarthy's novel Child of God (1973), Pearce asked the author to write what would be his first screenplay.
 While developing the screenplay, McCarthy and Pearce spent several months researching the circumstances of the murder, the community's reaction to the crime, and the socioeconomic conditions in Graniteville during the period.

 Though set in South Carolina, The Gardener's Son was mostly filmed around Burlington, North Carolina and partly in Virginia.
 It was shot on location at historical sites that had been scouted for their period accuracy, far from the visible encroachments of modern technology like powerlines.
 Other members of the cast included Nan Martin, Jerry Hardin, Anne O'Sullivan, Penny Allen, Ned Beatty, and Paul Benjamin, plus 34 nonprofessional actors from around North Carolina cast in bit parts.
 Charles Gross composed the spare, Appalachian-influenced score.